naorbakal/Checkers/README.md

 # American Checkers
-Amrican Checkers game implemented in C# at .NET framework 2.0 to **windows application**.
+American Checkers game implemented in C# at .NET framework 2.0 to **windows application**.

 ## Instructions